Access to Excellence Fellowship

 PIF

-Outstanding student applicants for University and Access recruitment fellowships will be considered for the Pipeline to an Inclusive Faculty (PIF) Program.
+Outstanding student applicants for University and Access recruitment fellowships will be considered for the PIpeline to Faculty (PIF) Program.

-The first AF competition is for recruitment.
-The recruitment AF is a two-year package for master’s students and a four-year package for doctoral students.
+The AF competition is for recruitment.
+It is a two-year package for master’s students and a four-year package for doctoral students.

 In the second year (for a master’s recipient) and the second and third years (for a doctoral recipient), the student’s academic program must provide, minimally, a nine-month, 50% FTE appointment as fellow, teaching assistant, and/or research assistant.
 Academic/research/faculty hourly positions are not permissible in conjunction with any fellowship.
 Stipends must be equivalent to those provided to other students in the same department.
-Students with a 50% teaching or research assistantship will have their stipends topped off up to $30,000 or by a maximum of $6,560, paid over the summer by the Graduate College.
-If a doctoral graduate program has a mechanism for financial support for students during years one and two, the Access Fellowship could be deferred to years three and four, provided the student has met the progress requirements described above and the program has communicated with the Fellowships and Awards Coordinator.
+If the nominating graduate program has a mechanism to financially support students during year one, the Access Fellowship could be deferred one year.

 During the years of the fellowship fully funded by the Graduate College, recipients may accept part-time employment.
 The Graduate College discourages on-campus employment in GA- (assistantship) and HG- (grad hourly) class positions exceeding 50% FTE for fellows.
 (Academic/research/faculty hourly positions are not permissible in conjunction with any fellowship.)
-Recipients may not hold the Access Fellowships simultaneously with the Dean’s Scholar or University Fellowship, nor any external award where it is prohibited by that external funding agency.
+Recipients may not hold the Access Fellowships simultaneously with other Graduate College fellowships, nor any external funding where it is prohibited by that external funding agency.
 Other awards may be held simultaneously; however, they must be approved by the Graduate College.
 It is the student’s responsibility to know and understand the regulations of the Access Fellowship and those of any other award (see Policies below).

 Access Fellowship recipients also receive a full tuition and partial fee waiver from the Graduate College.
 The waiver covers all tuition (including differential, if any) service fee, health service fee, academic facilities maintenance fund assessment, library and information technology assessment, and part of the cost of coverage for Fall and Spring Semester towards CampusCare, if applicable.
 All other fees are the responsibility of the student.

-Students supported by these fellowships are required to complete at least 9 semester hours each semester unless expressly authorized by the Dean of the Graduate College to carry a reduced course load.
-(The registration requirement was lowered from 12, effective Fall 2021.)
-Fellows are not required to register for the summer session by the Graduate College; however, individual departments may require summer registration.
+Students supported by these fellowships are required to register for 9 or more hours each semester (fall-spring) unless expressly authorized by the Dean of the Graduate College to carry a reduced course load.
+The Graduate College does not require fellows register for the summer session–unless directly related to one’s defense; individual departments may require summer registration.
 Effective Fall 2021, fellows who register in the summer must enroll in 3-5 hours to be eligible for a summer tuition waiver.
 Fellows should check with the department regarding its summer registration policy.

-Students may not receive more than two years of Access Fellowship funding from the Graduate College, i.e., one cannot win both the recruitment award and later the retention award.
+Students may not receive more than two years of Access Fellowship funding from the Graduate College.

 Fellowships, Student Loans, and Taxation